qbrilliance/qristal-core/examples/README.md

 _gate depth_: 6
 _noise_: true

-This example shows the effects of various noise mitigation strategies available in QB SDK, using a noisy 2-qubit Bell state.
+This example shows the effects of various noise mitigation strategies available in Qristal, using a noisy 2-qubit Bell state.

 `noise_model.py`